rhobs/configuration/docs/sop/observatorium.md

 ---

-## ObservatoriumAPIMetricsErrorsSLOBudgetBurn
+## ObservatoriumAPIMetricsErrorsSLOBudgetBurn5mand1h

 ### Impact

-SLO breach or complete outage for ingesting and/or querying metrics data.
+SLO breach or complete outage for ingesting and/or querying metrics data across time window.
 For users this is means that the service as being unavailable due to returning too many errors.

 ### Summary